glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 This is equivalent to another famous problem, the **birthday problem**.
 The probability that two people were born on the same day increases quickly depending on the number of people.
 It becomes almost certain, that is to say, more than $99\%$ of a chance to be valid for a group of 60 people.

-More generally, the probability that a group of size $n$, built with replacement and a sequence of independent and uniformly distributed trials from a set of size $N$, contains at least two identical elements:
+More generally, it represents the probability that a collection of size $N$ contains at least two identical elements where the elements has been chosen from a sequence of independent and uniformly distributed trials from a group of $n$, with replacement:

 $$g_n = 1 - \frac{N}{N}\,\frac{N-1}{N}\,\cdots\,\frac{N-n+1}{N} = 1 - 1\,\left(1-\frac{1}{N}\right)\,\cdots\,\left(1-\frac{n-1}{N}\right)$$

-It is the inverse of the probability that no element is the same.
+It is the complement of the probability that no element is the same.

 Here, $N$ is the number of possible types of Christmas gifts, and $n$ is the number of guests.
-Except for some guests with a very original gift, suppose that your guest chose a pre-defined list influenced by the constraints and the ads, with a few hundred types of items, let's say $N=300$:
+Except for some guests with a very original gift, suppose that your guest chose a pre-defined list influenced by the constraints and the ads, with a few hundred types of items more or less generic, let's say $N=300$:

 {% include content/image.html
 title="Probability to have two identical types of gifts among 300 possible types of Christmas gifts"